On today’s date in 1979, the Dempster Highway, Canada’s only all-weather road across the Arctic Circle, was officially opened.

 It was part of Diefenbaker’s “Roads to Resources” platform; however, frequent setbacks delayed the highway’s completion, which came in 1978 at a total cost of $132 million.

 The highway is named after William Dempster, a member of the North-West Mounted Police (a predecessor to the Royal Canadian Mounted Police) in the Yukon Territory during the early 20th century.

 Today, the 740-kilometre journey from Dawson City to Inuvik, Northwest Territories, offers “incredible scenery, wide-open spaces and remote beauty,” according to the Dempster Highway website.

 In 1998, Canada Post issued a 45-cent stamp (Scott #1739) featuring the Dempster Highway as part of its second issue of scenic Canadian highways.

 The next year, it continued the three-year “Scenic Highways” series with a 46-cent stamp (SC #1782) depicting the Northwest Territories’ portion of the Dempster Highway.

 “Acquiring the panoramic images was the most challenging part of the project,” said Lou Cable, designer of the 1998 stamp.
 “After sending photographers across vast distances at the mercy of Mother Nature, we certainly appreciate the massive size, geological contrast and climatic range of our country.
 This is never more evident than in this year’s stamps.”

-Both stamps were printed by Ashton-Potter Canada on Tullis Russell coated paper and had general tagging along each side.
+Both stamps were printed by Ashton-Potter on Tullis Russell coated paper and have general tagging along each side.